Big Ed Tree Trail: 0.2 miles (0.3 km) round trip

 Graveyard of the Giants Elevation Gain: 650 feet (200 meters)

 CLOSURE ALERT: The Shadow of the Giants Trail was heavily damaged by the Railroad Fire in the fall of 2017 and the forest service expects it to be closed indefinitely (see the closure order PDF and this article showing photos of the damage).
-The current closure order officially expires after May 22, 2019, but sources at the forest service say they expect it to be extended.
+The closure order technically expired after May 22, 2019, but sources at the forest service say they expect it to be extended, and the trail remains closed.
 The other trails in the grove are still accessible.

 Why visit Nelder Grove?
 The Nelder Grove's five trails feature many highlights similar to those found in Yosemite's much more heavily visited Mariposa Grove, including a whanging great tree (the Bull Buck Sequoia) that rivals the Grizzly Giant in size; a tree you can walk through (the Chimney Tree); and a variety of second-billing mature sequoias that are not remarkable in any way other than being bigger than 99% of the trees in our solar system and older than the Magna Carta.
 Hiking the Shadow of the Giants trail is a singularly peaceful experience that doesn't have an equivalent in the Mariposa Grove.